-- 1. All students are allowed to wear a watch, a small bracelet and a neck chain. - 2.
+- 1. All students can wear a watch, a small bracelet and a neck chain. - 2.
 No plastic or rubber wrist bands are permitted. - 3.
-Students are allowed to wear small post style earrings, no dangling earrings, extra piercing or extra earrings are allowed.

-- 4. Tattoos are not permitted. - 5.
+Students can wear small post style earrings, no dangling earrings, extra piercing or extra earrings are allowed. - 4.
+Tattoos are not permitted. - 5.
 Chains that hang from the pockets and belt loops are not acceptable. - 6.
-If a student wears excessive jewelry the student will be ask to remove the jewelry.
+If a student wears excessive jewelry the student will be asked to remove the jewelry.
 The jewelry will be kept in the office until a parent or designee of parent comes to the office to collect the jewelry.